lupyuen/lupyuen.github.io/src/interrupt.md

-# NuttX RTOS on PinePhone: Fixing the Interrupts
+# NuttX RTOS for PinePhone: Fixing the Interrupts

 📝 _1 Sep 2022_